 Established in 2001, the Journey of a Lifetime Award is a collaboration between the Society and the BBC, and is generously supported through a private donation.
 The award aims to support informed travel and learning, through experience rather than scientific research, and to discover new radio talent.
 The outcome of each of journey is a BBC Radio 4 travel documentary.

 Applying for the Journey of a Lifetime Award is easy.
-Please read the application guidelines and email your pitch to JOLT@rgs.org.
+All prospective grant applicants are encouraged to read our Advice and Resources pages, which include more information about the grants programme, its conditions, how to apply for a grant and what is expected if your application is successful.
+Please read the application guidelines and email your pitch to email@example.com.

-Fresh from competing for Team Scotland in the 2018 Gold Coast Commonwealth Games, Paralympic champion Karen Darke MBE is handcycling the course of Australia's longest river - the Murray.
-Starting in the Snowy Mountians, Karen’s journey will take her through the states of New South Wales, Victoria and South Australia as she follows the Murray from its source all the way to Lake Alexandria, where the river flows into the Indian Ocean.
-Along the way, Karen will explore the challenges facing the Murray and the people who rely on the river for their livelihoods.
+Fresh from competing for Team Scotland in the 2018 Gold Coast Commonwealth Games, Paralympic champion Karen Darke MBE handcycled the course of Australia's longest river - the Murray.
+Starting in the Snowy Mountians, Karen’s journey took her through the states of New South Wales, Victoria and South Australia as she followed the Murray from its source all the way to Lake Alexandria, where the river flows into the Indian Ocean.
+Along the way, Karen explored the challenges facing the Murray and the people who rely on the river for their livelihoods.

 2017: Nicole Bennett-Fite: Tajikistan - Finding the Woman of Stone